neovatar/FUx-Dice-Roller/README.md

 - Dice So Nice

-The dice roller is not dependent on any specific Foundry game system but can used in any game system.
+The dice roller is not dependent on any specific Foundry game system.

 ![fux_fu_v2](resources/fux_fu_v2.gif)
 ## Installation